How is it that someone who weighed 160 pounds and stood five feet, 8 1/2 inches tall attracted the nickname “Moose”?

 On February 26, 1927, Red Sox manager Bill Carrigan set out from Boston for spring training in New Orleans.
 The only player to travel with him out of South Station was Danny MacFayden, who lived in the Boston area.
 Elmer Eggert was one of six prospects expected to join the party as the train passed through Cincinnati.
 While training in the Crescent City, the Red Sox party put up at the Bienville Hotel and trained at Heinemann Park.
 Eggert was one of the scrubs, envisioned as backing up Topper Rigney at short or Fred Haney at third base.
 He was slow to get started, as Mel Webb of the Boston Globe, noted: “He was not impressive when first in camp, but is picking up speed all the time, and no other infielder gets the ball away faster or more accurately.”
 Just four days later, Webb wrote, “Eggert is flashing.”
 The Sox planned to carry seven infielders, and the final spot appeared to be a competition between Eggert and Billy Rogell.

 Eggert started the season with the big-league ballclub, making his debut on April 27 by pinch-hitting for relief pitcher Rudy Sommers in the bottom of the ninth during a 4-1 loss to the visiting Philadelphia Athletics.
 Eggert struck out.
 Carrigan soon determined that Eggert didn’t have what he needed, but wanted to keep him relatively nearby and so placed him in Portland, Maine, where he played Class B ball in the New England League with the Portland Eskimos.
 Eggert played second base and third base, and, according to frequent news stories, began to earn considerable comment for his fielding - sometimes costly, sometimes exceptional.
 Over the course of 96 games, Eggert hit for a .309 average.
-After the New England League season ended, Eggert was elevated back to the big leagues and appeared in five more games for the Red Sox.
+After the New England League season ended, Eggert was elevated back to the big leagues and appeared in four more games for the Red Sox.

 His first opportunity was in the first of two September 20 ballgames; he pinch-hit for reliever Frank Bennett and singled.
 It proved to be his only major-league hit.
 On September 26, he pinch-hit again and drew a base on balls.
-On September 28 and October 1’s first game, he pinch-hit twice more, both times in vain.
+On September 28 and October 1’s first game, he played twice more, both times in vain.
 In the first game, he briefly played second base.
 In the second game, he pinch-ran.
 He never crossed the plate and never drove in a run, but he still sports a .400 on-base percentage, based on the walk and single in five plate appearances.

 Most box scores of the first game on October 1 show him pitching the top of the ninth inning, giving up two hits but no runs in one full inning, but current databases don’t show him ever pitching in the big leagues.
 The same box scores who list him as pitching often show his position in the field as second base, but batting ninth.
 The Boston Herald’s account – a special dispatch – added a bit of text which backs up the box score: “Francis Bennett started on the mound for the Hosemen and lasted only five innings.
 Lundgren and Eggert followed to no avail.”
 The game was in Philadelphia and neither the Philadelphia Inquirer box score nor game account show Eggert on the mound at all.
 It has him batting fourth in the order, seemingly taking Regan’s place at shortstop.
 It’s difficult to make a compelling case for Eggert to be accorded credit for having pitched an inning for Boston, but he may have done so.